kree-nickm/element-list-controller/README.md

 For examples, check out [the demo page](https://kree-nickm.github.io/element-list-controller/index.html) as well as some [basic CSS](https://kree-nickm.github.io/element-list-controller/basic.css) to make the page a little more user-friendly.

+If you add or remove elements from an element list dynamically, call `ELC_update(list_container)`, where `list_container` is a DOM reference to the element that you modified.
+It should be the one that has the `sortable`, `filtered`, and/or `paged` classes.
+If you add entirely new list container elements to the page dynamically, there isn't yet a way to add this scripts functionality to them.

 ### Sorting
 Add the `sortable` class to the element that contains all of the elements in your list.
 You should also give this element a unique `id`.
 In most cases, the elements you wish to sort must be the immediate children of the `sortable` element.
 The one exception is if a `<table>` is your `sortable` element, in which case the elements that you will be sorting must be `<tr>`s inside of a `<tbody>` inside of the `<table>`.
 The `<table>` must utilize the `<thead>` and `<tbody>` elements to distingush the header row(s) from the table content to be sorted.
 In any case, you can add the `sort-animated` class alongside the `sortable` class to animate the sorting, though this is experimental and will likely look awkward with paginated or filtered list containers.